jcubic/wayne/README.md

 * `type` - Content-Type of the response (MIME).

 ## Contribution
-If you have any ideas for an improvement to hesitate to create an issue.
+If you have any ideas for an improvement don't hesitate to create an issue.
 Code contributions are also welcome.

 ## Aknowledge